China says second Canadian being probed for harming state security

 The group says on its website it is "dedicated to facilitating sustainable cooperation, cross-cultural exchanges, activities, trade, and investment" with North Korea.

-It also says the organisation maintains an "array of contacts" within North Korea and is "nonpolitical".
+It also says it maintains an "array of contacts" within North Korea and is "nonpolitical".

 Spavor has acted as a translator and facilitator for former U.S. National Basketball Association star Dennis Rodman on trips to North Korea and shared Long Island Iced Teas with North Korean leader Kim Jong Un on board one of his private boats after they went jet-skiing in 2013.

+"It was as far as I know pretty anodyne stuff," the friend said, speaking on condition of anonymity.

+"He is a very gregarious, affable guy and Korea watchers know him and like him.
+North Koreans seem to like him a lot too.
+I'm not sure what he could have done to get in this sort of situation."

-China's foreign ministry suggested on Wednesday that Kovrig might have broken China's laws on the management of non-governmental organisations (NGOs) if he was conducting work in China for the ICG, which is not registered.
+China's foreign ministry suggested on Wednesday that Kovrig might have broken laws on non-governmental organisations if he was conducting work in China for the ICG, which is not registered.

-(Reporting by Christian Shepherd and Michael Martina; Additional reporting by David Ljunggren in OTTAWA, Ben Blanchard in BEIJING, John Ruwitch in SHANGHAI, Sue-Lin Wong in SHENZHEN, James Pearson in HANOI, and Josh Smith in SEOUL; Editing by Paul Tait)
+(Reporting by Christian Shepherd and Michael Martina; Additional reporting by David Ljunggren in OTTAWA, Ben Blanchard in BEIJING, John Ruwitch in SHANGHAI, Sue-Lin Wong in SHENZHEN, James Pearson in HANOI, and Josh Smith in SEOUL; Editing by Paul Tait, Robert Birsel)